amandalong/Light-Wave/README.md

 sudo find / -name "fcserver*" /usr/local/bin/fcserver.json

-To run it in one terminal window type (or up arrow :)

-sudo /usr/local/bin/fcserver /usr/local/bin/fcserver.json

-and leave it.

 #Change the serial number to match your FadeCandy boards
 The brightness can be changed too by altering the white point